derekhua/MIPS-Simulator/README.md

 MIPS-simulator
 ==============

-1) Reads a specified MIPS text file and generates the assembly code equivalent to the input file.
-2) Generates the instruction-by-instruction simulation of the MIPS code.
+1) Reads a specified MIPS text file and outputs the assembly code equivalent to the input file to a file called disassembly.txt.
+2) Outputs the instruction-by-instruction simulation of the MIPS code to a file called simulation.txt.